 Loan Price – Current

 A loan’s current price is a strong predictor of prepayment probability.
-More specifically, as seen in Figure 2, a loan has a marked increase in prepayment rates if its price is between 99 and 100.5, with the peak occurring at 100.
+More specifically, a loan has a marked increase in prepayment rates if its price is between 99 and 100.5, with the peak occurring at 100.
 A very large proportion of all prepayments occur when the price of the loan is within that range.

 Furthermore, certain factors including the loan’s spread and the market spread become irrelevant once price is controlled for – this is not surprising since the specific loan facility spread and market spreads are generally considered in the price.
 Thus, even though spreads likely play an important causal role in driving prepayments, the market is accounting for loan spreads and market spread when pricing loans.

 Thus, when trying to predict prepayments, the loan’s price carries a good degree of information available in other loan characteristics and will generally dominate many other, though not all, explanatory variables.

 Another factor that matters for a loan’s prepayment activity is the loan’s price history.
 If a loan is priced at 100 because it was recently issued, one wouldn’t expect that loan to prepay.
 However, once the loan has been on the books for some time and experienced price fluctuations, then its higher price becomes more meaningful.

 A loan’s recent behavior can affect the loan’s propensity to prepay in one of two ways.
 A borrower could have just made a substantial prepayment and consequently have little capacity to prepay for some time.
 Or they could stagger their prepayments across multiple periods.
 We found the latter to happen more often.
 Thus a loan’s most recent period’s prepayment indicates a higher likelihood to prepay again.